 At the heart of the Institute's curriculum is the teaching of fundamental philosophical principles, applied ethics, American Founding Principles, comparative ideologies and civilizations, history, geography, international relations, and economics.
 These subjects are part of our foundational curriculum that must supply what most of our students (and, when I was at Georgetown University for fifteen years, my graduate students there as well) never were taught in college.

-Then, of course, we teach the various arts of statecraft: military strategy, the art of diplomacy, peacemaking and conflict resolution, public diplomacy, cultural diplomacy, intelligence, counterintelligence, economic strategy, and the methods of leadership.
+Then, of course, we teach the various arts of statecraft: military strategy, the art of diplomacy, peacemaking and conflict resolution, public diplomacy, cultural diplomacy, strategic influence, intelligence, counterintelligence, economic strategy, and the methods of leadership.
 The purpose of imparting knowledge of all these arts is to restore a capability to use also the non-military instruments of power effectively - including several extremely neglected ones - so as to minimize the necessity of using force to protect our interests while enabling us to defend our civilization at every level.

 Our teaching of the political and philosophical principles that are the secrets of our country's success as a civilization is based on the premise that one cannot effectively defend a country and civilization that one neither understands nor appreciates.
 Perhaps one can say that it is impossible to defend a country that one doesn't love.
 Hence, we teach those elements of our civilization that can only inspire one to appreciate its rarity and preciousness in comparison to most human experience throughout the centuries.

-In this regard, there is a relationship between what one can call the moral health of a civilization, its vulnerability to external threat, and therefore its ability to survive in an anarchic and often dangerous world.
+In this regard, there is a relationship between what one can call the moral-cultural health of a civilization, its vulnerability to external threat, and therefore its ability to survive in an anarchic and often dangerous world.
 The ancient Roman historian, Livy, once explained that the surest way to defeat an enemy is to promote among his population the ideas of selfishness and hedonism that encourage a moral decline.
 Such moral decline is perceived by external enemies as an internal weakness which can be exploited for strategic advantage.
 Indeed, the moral decline of a civilization, as was the case in ancient Rome, has a price: a price frequently paid in war.
 One can argue that many of the Islamist extremists see exactly this kind of "provocative weakness" in America today, and this perception has emboldened their aggression against our people and the symbols of our culture.